 At what point are we willing to accept the “equality” we so loudly proclaimed to the world in 1776?
 At what point do we concede our “superpower” status, our veto power in the United Nations, and our unique authority to decide which nations cannot have nuclear weapons and which nations are free to spread them across the oceans, seas, and continents of our fragile planet?

 At what point are we willing to accept the reality of equality in the substance of our foreign policies?
-When do we stop ourselves from violating Third World Sovereignty.
-We’ve never invaded Russia despite their clear violations of Hungary’s sovereignty and independence.
+When do we stop ourselves from violating Third World Sovereignty?
+We’ve never invaded Russia despite their clear violations of Hungary’s sovereignty and independence in 1956.
 Since China got powerful, we’ve tiptoed around China despite her hostile takeover of Tibet and attempt (just subsequent to ours) to take over Vietnam.
 So clearly our ACTUAL reasons for our aggressions in the Third World are quite different from our STATED reasons.
-When we do intervene, it’s to install kings or dictators.
-And, when democracy takes over a country such as the duly-elected Nicaraguan government, our leaders have gone rogue (Iran Contra) to subvert democracy that doesn’t conform to their preferences.
+When we do intervene, it is to install kings or dictators.
+And, when democracy takes over a country such as the duly-elected Nicaraguan government, our leaders have gone rogue (Iran Contra) to subvert democracy when it doesn’t conform to their preferences.

 The most effective, the most culpable act of terrorism in all of written history was the secret creation of the atomic bomb and the bombing of Nagasaki and Hiroshima!
 NATO is, for the most part, an alliance of colonizers for the purpose of supporting each others’ colonial acquisitions.
 And its predecessors, both Axis and Alliance, were similar multi-nation treaties created for supporting colonial expansion.
 The Louisiana Purchase was also an agreement about colonial rights within the North American continent — as was the Alaskan Purchase, “Seward’s Folly.”